 Neither the BHS or ABRS offer any distance learning qualifications for this type of professional ‘exam’ (now called ‘assessment’).

 Some of the colleges also offer BHS training alongside the National Diploma training we discuss below.
 The teaching profession is probably the most lucrative of the options in this system of training.
-Coaches work at riding stables/equestrian centres or as freelance coaches and most earn a little more than the minimum wage but they usually try to to top their wage up by working as a freelance coach on their days off – if the riding school allows – but they need extra insurance for this.
+Coaches quite often work at riding stables/equestrian centres or as freelance coaches and in the main, most earn a little more than the minimum wage but sometimes they are able to top their wage up by working as a freelance coach on their days off – if the riding school allows.
+However, they need extra insurance for this.